Location Sydney, Australia

 Set up time reduction and standard work refined and stabilised the gains achieved.

-The line achieved the required 60% increase in output in ten months, even though the capital improvements delivered a quarter of the improvement with the balance coming from improved work practices and culture change.
+The line achieved the required 60% increase in output in ten months, even though the capital improvements only delivered a quarter of the improvement with the balance coming from improved work practices and culture change.
 OEE increased from around 45% to 75%.

-Even more importantly, the project was a catalyst for culture change on the whole site with our client being able to apply the learnings to achieve a significant improvement in performance on other lines.
+Even more important, the project was a catalyst for culture change on the whole site with our client being able to apply the learnings to achieve a significant improvement in performance on other lines.

 The investment in TXM services was repaid through cost savings in under two months.